ZwFink/sauerkraut/README.md

           # copy_frame makes a copy of the current control + data states.
           # When we later run the frame (run_frame), execution will continue
           # directly after the call.
-          # Therefore,  line will return twice:
+          # Therefore, this line will return twice:
           # The first time when the frame is copied,
           # the second time when the frame is resumed.
           frm_copy = skt.copy_frame()